Age of Napoleon (board game): Historicity

 Although Age of Napoleon is designed for fun and streamlined gameplay, it includes many realistic elements in order to enhance the historical feel.

 The map

-All of the major countries are correct in their boundaries and regions for the most part, except for a few errors in naming regions.
-Many of the minor states in Italy and Germany are not represented, however, and are conglomerated into larger states in order to increase playability.
+The territorial boundaries are inspired by the Napoleonic era.
+Besides France, all of the coalition members (Britain, Prussia, Austria, and Russia) as well as many other historical countries are in the game.
+The outlines of Spain, Portugal, Switzerland, and the United Kingdom broadly correspond to their historical configurations.
+However, the borders of other countries are largely fictional or inspired by the political map of the 21st-century.
+Many of the minor states in Italy and Germany are not represented, and are conglomerated into larger states in order to increase playability.
 Additionally, the British colony of Gibraltar and the Danish colony of Norway are not shown on the map.
+Significant historical inaccuracies can be identified by region: